sc-workshop/SupercellSWF-Animate/README.md

 - Adobe Animate 2022 or higher
 - Windows 10 x64 or Windows 11

+> [!NOTE]
-MacOS support will be available one day, but it is not a priority at all right now.
+> MacOS support will be available one day, but it is not a priority at all right now.

 # Installing
 First of all, download .zip package from [Releases](https://github.com/sc-workshop/SupercellSWF-Animate/releases)